shivansh1504/shivansh1504/README.md

 -  I have just finished my school
 -  I’m interested in coding
 -  I'm interested to learn new things
--  How to reach me IG - shivansh_namdev15 , Snap - shivansh_1223
+-  How to reach me IG - shivansh_namdev15.